1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Emergency Solutions Grant (ESG) Program is sponsored by U.S. Department of Housing and Urban Development (HUD) / Missouri Housing Development Commission (MHDC).
-The ESG Program provides essential housing assistance to homeless or nearly homeless individuals.
-Funds are provided through a federal grant from HUD and administered by the Missouri Housing Development Commission.
+The ESG Program provides essential housing assistance to homeless or nearly homeless individuals in Missouri.
+It prioritizes activities like rapid re-housing, street outreach, and homelessness prevention, aligning with HUD regulations.

 Get alerted about grants like this